ZhgChg.Li

 const sheet = this.getSheet();

-const dateColumnIndex = this.makeOrGetDateColumn(sheet); // Get the existing update or create a new column
+const dateColumnIndex = this.makeOrGetDateColumn(sheet); // Get existing or create new column for the date

 for(const currentRow in this.sheetFields) {